 Questions around getting started in the backcountry always pop up in forums from people looking to get out of the resorts.
 This post hopefully answers a few of the key questions and will help keep everyone safe and happy beyond the resort boundary.
-Feel free to comment below or email me if you have additional info this type of guide should include.
+Feel free to comment if you have additional info you think this type of guide should include.

 Make sure you like going uphill

 There’s a big difference between catching a lift up and dropping some fun side-country lines and actually skinning up the same slope.
 To put it in perspective, while the Kosciuszko chairlift at Thredbo up to Eagles Nest takes about 15 minutes to ascend 560m of vertical, it would take you 2-3hrs to skin up the same height depending on your fitness.
 In a full day of ski touring you’re likely to skin 4-6hrs for 3 or 4 runs down, so enjoying the uphill for its own sake is pretty critical!

 Before investing in a couple of thousand dollars of backcountry gear, go on a guided day tour with a reputable provider like:

 - Snow Safety Australia

 - Alpine Access Australia

 - Falls Creek Backcountry Tours with Steve Lee